hyperledger/fabric/docs/source/test_network.md

 The `CORE_PEER_TLS_ROOTCERT_FILE` and `CORE_PEER_MSPCONFIGPATH` environment
 variables point to the Org1 crypto material in the `organizations` folder.

-If you used `./network.sh deployCC -ccl go` to install and start the asset-transfer (basic) chaincode, you can invoke the `InitLedger` function of the (Go) chaincode to put an initial list of assets on the ledger (if using typescript or javascript `./network.sh deployCC -ccl javascript` for example, you will invoke the `InitLedger` function of the respective chaincodes).
+If you used `./network.sh deployCC -ccl go` to install and start the asset-transfer (basic) chaincode, you can invoke the `InitLedger` function of the (Go) chaincode to put an initial list of assets on the ledger (if using TypeScript or JavaScript `./network.sh deployCC -ccl javascript` for example, you will invoke the `InitLedger` function of the respective chaincodes).

-Run the following command to initialize the ledger with assets:
+Run the following command to initialize the ledger with assets.
+(Note the CLI does not access the Fabric Gateway peer, so each endorsing peer must be specified.)
 ```
 peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n basic --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt" -c '{"function":"InitLedger","Args":[]}'
 ```
-If successful, you should see similar output to below:
+If successful, you should see output similar to the following example:
 ```
 -> INFO 001 Chaincode invoke successful. result: status:200
 ```